tararoys/dense-mouse-grid/dense_mouse_grid/README.md

 `checker grid` turns on checker mode, which overlays the coordiantes in a checker pattern.
 This can be visually confusing, but it splits the difference between being able to immediately see the coordinate and being able to see the contents of your screen.
 `full grid` shows every possible coordinate.
-`frame grid` switches back to the default frame mode.
+`frame grid` switches to frame mode, which is just like phonetic mode except with individual letters labeling the rows and columns instead of full phonetic words.
+`phonetic mode` switch to phonetic mode.

 # Grid Visibility